MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

 -  Review the article, [What's supported and what isn't for DPM?](dpm-support-issues.md), for any Exchange issues.

 -  Ensure that the same versions of Eseutil.exe and Ese.dll are installed on both the Exchange and the DPM server.
-For example, if you're using the 64-bit version of DPM, you must've the 64-bit version of eseutil.exe and ese.dll.
+For example, if you're using the 64-bit version of DPM, you must have the 64-bit version of eseutil.exe and ese.dll.
 If you update these files on the Exchange server, you must update the files on the DPM server too.
 The `.ese` and `.eseutil` files are usually in the location, `C:\Program Files\Microsoft\Exchange Server\V15\Bin`.

     To maintain up-to-date copies: